-The composition of the corporate assembly should be determined with a view to ensuring that it represents a broad cross-section of the company's shareholders.
+Where a company has a corporate assembly, the composition of the corporate assembly should be determined with a view to ensuring that it represents a broad cross-section of the company's shareholders.

 The composition of the board of directors should ensure that the board can attend to the common interests of all shareholders and meets the company's need for expertise, capacity and diversity.
 Attention should be paid to ensuring that the board can function effectively as a collegiate body.